flopezag/fiware-tsc-dashboard/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/flopezag/fiware-tsc-dashboard.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/flopezag/fiware-tsc-dashboard/alerts/)
 [![DepShield Badge](https://depshield.sonatype.org/badges/flopezag/fiware-tsc-dashboard/depshield.svg)](https://depshield.github.io)

-Scripts to generate the Enablers Dashboard to evaluate the use of the different components.
+This service automatically generate the [Enabler Dashboard](https://docs.google.com/spreadsheets/d/1yyZNUlAPDcqjnD-gIoGOd5SZfVDJXO36G75xTDL0HgA/edit#gid=0) and forward the data to the [InfluxDB Global Monitoring instance](http://127.0.0.1:3000/d/0CNJ2e6mz/fiware-ges-metrics-dashboard?orgId=1) for historical analysis in order to evaluate the use of the different components.

 These scripts were developed in order to facilitate the activities in the FIWARE Technical Steering Committee.
 The purpose is generate automatically a google excel file in which we show the use of the different Generic Enablers that are available in FIWARE.